 The Scandinavian country is home to approximately 2 million people aged over 65 years.
 Inspiring an air of reflection, the elderly demographic has reminded the Swedish parliament that going cashless would dramatically exclude their needs as well as those of children and tourists who rely on cash.
 Continue reading...

 The results beg the question, is Sweden on the forefront of going cashless because of popular demand or because of central bank interests?

 The Riksbank head has proposed that the law should change so that banks are obliged to handle cash – in Sweden, it is often the case that they do not.

 "If the power supply is cut it's no longer possible to make electronic payments.
 For reasons based purely in preparedness we need notes and coins that work without electricity."

 Views on cash expressed in the survey varied significantly between those in small towns and those in large cities.
 The proportion of cash advocates was lowest in capital Stockholm, and highest in Västmanland, Värmland and Kalmar counties.

-Approximately 68 percent of Swedes want cash to remain a payment option in the future, compared with 25 percent who want a completely cashless society, according to results of a survey commissioned by Bankomat AB.
+Approximately 68 percent of Swedes want cash to remain a payment option in the future, compared with 25 percent who want a completely cashless society, according to results of a survey commissioned by Bankomat AB in 2018.
 The remaining 7 percent of respondents said either that they didn't know or that they found the question too difficult to decide.

 "More and more people choose to pay digitally, but it is still an overwhelming majority who also wants to keep cash as a payment method,"